xqzhang2015/tech_stack/web/JavaScript.md

 * JavaScript can add new HTML elements and attributes
 * JavaScript can react to all existing HTML events in the page
 * JavaScript can create new HTML events in the page
+### What is the HTML DOM?
+The HTML DOM is a standard object model and programming interface for HTML.
+It defines:<br/>
+* The HTML elements as objects
+* The properties of all HTML elements
+* The methods to access all HTML elements
+* The events for all HTML elements

+In other words: **The HTML DOM is a standard for how to get, change, add, or delete HTML elements.**